paulhyomintanner/TreatmentRegimenCDSS/README.md

 ### Step 3: Select Treatment Strategies
 1. Click "Get dosing strategies".
 2. Select the medication you want to be part of the treatment plan and if displayed the concentration of the medication - mg/unit.
-3. Click "Submit Choices" then click 'Proceed to Regimen'
+3. Click "Submit Choices" then click 'Proceed to Regimen'.
+Below is an example of a dummy treatment strategy.
+Disclaimer: This is fake information and should not be used to treat a patient.
 ![dose](https://github.com/user-attachments/assets/9a15a7cc-065e-416d-b36c-d0c2e35b6c60)

 ### Step 4: Generate Regimen
 1. Click on "Build Regimen", and the display will be print the personalised treatment regimen.
+Disclaimer: Below is a fake treatment suggestion and it should not be used to treat a patient.
 ![regimen](https://github.com/user-attachments/assets/28a466ae-cdb6-437d-8199-9441b4d4acf2)